EdwardRutz/service-worker-caching/README.md

-# Service Worker Caching
+# The Service Worker API and Caching

-> An example of using a Service Worker for caching
+> An example of using the Service Worker API for caching
 >- Provide users with a fast responses from the cache
->- Client side control over caching
+>- Client side control over caching and how the page handles network requests

 ## Dependencies